121 Mammalian Physiology I (5 units) Fall

 Restrictions: none Activities: Lecture

-Physiology 122 is a continuation of a two-part course in mammmalian physiology designed primarily for pharmacy and physical therapy students.
+Physiology 122 is a continuation of a two-part course in mammalian physiology designed primarily for pharmacy and physical therapy students.
 It covers renal physiology, gastrointestinal physiology and functions of the nervous system including aspects of neurotransmitters, sensory and motor systems.
+Physical therapy students will register for 1 unit and cover renal physiology content only.
+Pharmacy students will register for 4 units and cover all content in the course.

 198 Supervised Study (1 - 5 units) Fall, Winter, Spring, Summer